dream-num/Luckysheet/docs/guide/data.md

     ## status
     - Type：Number
     - Default：1
-    - Usage： Active state, there is only one active worksheet, other worksheets are 0
+    - Usage：Active state, there is only one active worksheet which number will be 1 and the other worksheets are 0

     ------------
     ## order
     - Type：Number
     - Default：0
-    - Usage： The index of the worksheets, it will increase when a worksheet is added, starting from 0
+    - Usage： The index of the worksheets is starting from 0. it will increase when a worksheet is added.

     ------------
     ## hide